Arche Resonance Theory

 c1(CPn) = (n+1)H

-w2 = c1 bmod 2
+w2 = c1 mod 2

-w2(CP2) = H 0,quad w2(CP3) = 0
+w2(CP2) = H 0, w2(CP3) = 0

 5.5 Colour Charge as SU(3) Representation

-A fourth quantum number requires brief treatment here, even though the strong interaction was not the primary focus of ART Part1 - TUM Section 17 and Sections 1-4 of the present volume.
+A fourth quantum number deserves brief treatment here, even though the strong interaction was not the primary focus of ART Part1 - TUM Section 17 and Sections 1-4 of the present volume.
 The SU(3) factor of the gauge group acts on the three complex coordinates of the CP3 tiling.
 A resonant node transforms in a definite representation of SU(3), and that representation is its colour charge.

 5.6 The Three Properties as Independent Invariants